Sarahakoth005/Sarahakoth005/Readme.md

 * 🚀  I'm currently working on building a rockstar career in Data Science.
 * 🧠  I'm currently learning how to build Data Science project.
 * 🤝  I'm open to collaboration.
-* ⚡  I'm an Arsenal fan.
+* ⚡  I like exploring new skills and ideas

 <!---